giuliaago/insilicoFramework/README.md

 As an output, the script generates a TSV file named <code>taxid_list_ecopcr.tsv</code>, which contains a list of taxIDs extracted from ecoPCR amplified sequences.

 To convert the taxIDs list generated to a taxonomy list use <code>ExTaxsI</code> “Taxonomy ID converter” module.
-ExTaxsI is an open-source user friendly bioinformatic tool, written in Python 3.7, that you can download and install following the instructions present in its GitHub page https://github.com/qLSLab/ExTaxsI.
-If you want to know more about this tool, see [[3]](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giab092/6514924?login=true).

 Now you are ready to visualize the results.
 Use <code>ExTaxsI</code> "Visualization" module to generate a variety of plots from the previous taxonomy file.